 OK, you made your little joke, now answer seriously.
 I would know that I would not be able to date for about a year.
 I would have to forget about it (you know) completely, bear down, and focus on research.
 The idea being I would be enriched from the scientific experience.
 I would also have burned an estimated 8,000 calories a day — which is actually a pretty good selling point for a tour of duty at the South Pole.

 There are many people worldwide who — because of circumstance — are not able to date for a time.
 Idols should not have to worry so much.
+Sometimes people have to make a sacrifice.
+There is sometimes a need to let go of something to be able to progress into a better future.
 True, when you are young, five years seems like a long time.

-Yes, we all know that Yuko Oshima will indeed marry a man someday.
-(Rich dude or actor).
+Yes, we all know that Yuko Oshima will indeed marry a man someday … some rich dude or actor, I guess.
 It is just that when she had to follow the AKB rules, she maintained this loving relationship with Kojima-san.
-Um, not sure if I arguing in favor or against the rule right now … I forget.
+Um, … I forget ..I’m not sure if I arguing in favor or against the rule right now …

 Starlight: Look, it is another culture.
 I’m just having a corned beef sandwich.
 You?